How to keep CX a priority on your leadership agenda

 Share these proof points and successes with employees and partners, and celebrate them!
 Building excitement and a buzz around CX and its wins will gain advocates for your future CX improvements.

 Sitting down with your stakeholders and senior leaders, in a one-to-one setting, will help you to build relationships and help you understand business priorities and agenda to drive your CX goals.

 Amy Radin highlights how business partners hold the key to prioritising many of the things you want to prioritise in CX, and it’s all about demonstrating ‘what’s in it for me’ for people to sign up for what you’re doing.

 Mark Mitchell emphasises the importance of face-to-face interactions like coffee and lunch to build rapport and become an effective influencer in driving CX results.

-He explains that, building those relationships and aligning your work to their priorities will gain you support and advocacy amongst senior colleagues.
+He explains that building those relationships and aligning your work to their priorities will gain support and advocacy amongst senior colleagues.

 Amy Radin points out the different ways people react in a group setting compared to individual meetings, and how building relationships will help you move faster with your CX initiatives.

 “If you invest the effort to build those relationships, build that support, and really smoke out what’s really on people’s minds, and what you can do to help them… you will find that when you get into that room, you’ll have allies, you’ll have advocates, and it’ll be much easier to build support.”